Posted in 2010 & updated from time to time.

 What the Buddha Taught by Walpola Rahula.
 An early book written to present Buddhism to Westerners (1950s).
 Covers the basic teachings very well and emphasizes how Buddhism differs from Christianity.
 Often recommended as a first book on Buddhism.

 Entering the Stream by Samuel Bercholz and Sherab Chödzin Kohn.
-A collection of translations or original commentaries by a variety of teachers from various traditions.
+A collection of translations or original commentaries by teachers from various traditions.
 “Intended as a primer for newcomers as well as a reference for those familiar with Buddhism.”
 Interesting variety.

 Taking the Path of Zen and The Mind of Clover by Robert Aitken.
-A ‘patriarch’ among Western teachers passionate and compassionate.
+A ‘patriarch’ among Western teachers.
 Both are good introductory books, and for those studying the precepts or Buddhist ethics, The Mind of Clover is essential reading.
 Aitken’s lineage is Japanese Rinzai Zen and the koan tradition, and an emphasis on engaged Buddhism runs throughout his teachings.

 Dogen is extremely important to Zen practice and Zen understanding, and his radically non-dual teaching pervades our Suzuki Roshi lineage.
 Inexhaustible richness and essential study for any Zen practitioner.